XpressAI/SparkCyclone/README.md

 ### Configuration

-Please refer to the [Plugin Configuration Guide](docs/PluginConfiguration.md) for an overview of the configuration options available to Spark Cyclone.
+Please refer to the [Plugin Configuration](docs/PluginConfiguration.md) guide for an overview of the configuration options available to Spark Cyclone.